Inbibo/adonisfx_docs/docs/documentation/maya/locators.md

 ## AdnLocator

-The AdnLocator is an Adonis native alternative to Maya locators.
+The AdnLocator is an native alternative to Maya locators.
 This locator can be used to visualize any kind of scene element with a transform node.
 For example they can be used to visualize [attachments](muscle.md#attachments) or [segment ends](muscle.md#slide-on-segment-constraint) in muscle deformers.

 ### Create AdnLocator